-Set the Foundation of Your Design Using Neutral Rugs
+Set the Tone for Your Interior Design Using Neutral Rugs

 Materials and Weaving Techniques

-Neutral rugs are crafted through various weaving techniques, and the most common is through hand-knotting.
+Neutral rugs are crafted through various weaving techniques–the most common of which is hand-knotting.
 This labor-intensive process requires a high degree of skill and accuracy.
-A rug can have as many as 500,000 knots per square meter and can take up to a year to finish.
+An Oriental rug can have as many as 500,000 knots per square meter and can take up to a year to finish.
 Moreover, several weavers may work together on a single rug.

-A rug’s value is determined by several factors, such as its knot density per square meter and materials used.
-More knots usually translate to more working hours during construction while the materials used dictate the durability and quality of the rug.
+A modern rug’s value is determined by several factors, such as its knot density per square meter and the materials used.
+More knots usually translate to more working hours during construction, while the materials used dictate the durability and quality of the rug.
 Wool, for example, is commonly used because it is very durable.
-It is often used along with other natural materials such as viscose, hemp, and silk.
+It is often used with other natural materials such as viscose, hemp, and silk.

 Colors and Patterns of Neutral Rugs

 Neutral rugs are one of the most versatile rug colors in our collection.
-They have different shades that can change the atmosphere of a room.
-For instance, neutral rugs in a warm tone such as ivory and cream provide comfort and brightness.
-On the other hand, rugs in a cool shade like mint grey can provide a soft undertone to balance out your space.
-You may also like pieces in earthy tones, like beige and warm taupe.
+They showcase different shades that can change the atmosphere of a room.
+For instance, neutral area rugs in a warm tone, such as ivory and cream, provide comfort and brightness.
+On the other hand, carpets in a cool shade like mint grey can offer a soft undertone to balance out your space.
+You may also be drawn to pieces in earthy tones, like beige and warm taupe.

 Caring for and Cleaning Neutral Rugs

 - Refrain from pulling out loose threads or snags.
-Short snags can be trimmed close to the rest of its fibers, but longer snags are best fixed by professionals.
+Short snags can be trimmed close to the rest of its fibers, but professionals are best employed for longer snags.

-- If you’re a pet owner, you may notice your pet’s shedded hair getting trapped between the fibers of your rug.
-Use a vacuum or a carpet brush to get them out.
+- If you’re a pet owner, you may notice your fur trapped between the fibers of your rug.
+Use a vacuum or a carpet brush to get it out.

 - Enforce a strict “no shoes” policy in your household.
-Bare feet or socks won’t transfer too much dirt to your rugs and prevents the build-up of outdoor dirt.
+Bare feet and socks won’t transfer as much dirt to your rugs and prevent the build-up of outdoor dirt.

-Consider placing neutral area rugs in these areas of your household to enhance your interior:
+Consider placing neutral area rugs in these areas of your household to enhance your interiors:

-- Entryway - You don’t need vibrant colors to make a good first impression.
-A neutral-colored rug can impress visitors all the same.
-Subtle patterns will go a long way in adding visual appeal to your space.
+- Entryway - A neutral entryway rug can make as much of a splash as a vibrant-colored one.
+Subtle patterns wgo a long way in adding visual appeal to your space.

 - Bathroom - Neutral rugs can bring warmth to a bathroom with a cool ambiance.
-Moreover, it can add a sense of sophistication and class to your space, especially if you have white-colored bathroom walls.
+Moreover, it can add sophistication and class to your space, especially if you have white-colored bathroom walls.

-- Dining room - Make your dining room warmer and inviting.
-Neutral color rugs bring softness to your space, especially when placed near soft lights and wooden hardwood floors.
+- Dining room - Make your dining room warmer and more inviting with neutral rugs.
+Neutral colors offer a hint of softness, especially near soft lights and wooden hardwood floors.

 What decor works well with a neutral rug?

 The color of a neutral rug for a living room depends on the style of interior you want to achieve.
 A common and safe choice is white because it blends well with most types of decor.
-Moreover, you must take into consideration the amount of light in your space.
-For example, bright whites have a cooler undertone while taupe, cream, and beige look warmer.
+Moreover, you must consider the amount of light in your space.
+For example, bright whites have a cooler undertone, while taupe, cream, and beige look warmer.

 What neutral color can make my room look bigger?

-Bright, neutral colors let light bounce around the room, creating an illuminating effect that makes it appear larger.
+Bright, neutral colors let light bounce around the room, illuminating it and making it appear larger.
 You can use a soft beige rug and base the room’s interior on its palette to achieve this effect.
-You may also try other shades like dove gray, soft mint, and lavender for better personality.
+You may also try shades like dove gray, soft mint, and lavender for a better personality.

 Neutral nursery rugs are excellent additions to your baby’s room because of their distinct color scheme.
 They can tone down the colorful toys, wallpapers, and curtains and make fantastic gender-neutral backdrops.
 On top of that, they also add a touch of softness and comfort to your room that your child will truly appreciate.